yashi21/Food-Delievery-Management-System/README.md

 # Food-Management-System
-Java Code taht fetches food menu from Sql database and calculates bill
+Java Code that fetches food menu from Sql database and calculates bill